andreas-kupries/aktive/doc/ref/accessor_threshold_generate.md

 Returns a global threshold for the input, according to Bernsen's method.

+This operator is __strict__ in its single input.
+The computed pixels are not materialized.
+They are immediately reduced to the threshold.

 ---
 ### <a name='image_threshold_global_mean'></a> aktive image threshold global mean